 - Other medical conditions at birth

 IVH is rarely present at birth.
 It occurs most often in the first several days of life.
-The condition is rare after 1 month of age, even if the baby was born early.
+The condition is rare after the first month of age, even if the baby was born early.

 There are four types of IVH.
 These are called "grades" and are based on the degree of bleeding.

 - Grades 3 and 4 involve more severe bleeding.
-The blood presses on or leaks into brain tissue.
+The blood presses on (grade 3) or directly involves (grade 4) brain tissue.
+Grade 4 is also called an intraparenchymal hemorrhage.
 Blood clots can form and block the flow of cerebrospinal fluid.
 This can lead to increased fluid in the brain (hydrocephalus).

 There may be no symptoms.
 The most common symptoms seen in premature infants include:

-A second ultrasound may be done when the baby was originally expected to be born (the due date).
-The test may also be done if a baby has signs or symptoms of IVH.
+A second screening ultrasound may be done around the time the baby was originally expected to be born (the due date).

 There is no way to stop bleeding associated with IVH.
 The health care team will try to keep the infant stable and treat any symptoms the baby may be having.
 For example, a blood transfusion may be given to improve blood pressure and blood count.

-If swelling on the brain develops, a spinal tap may be done to drain fluid and try to relieve pressure.
+If fluid builds up to the point that there is concern about pressure on the brain, a spinal tap may be done to drain fluid and try to relieve pressure.
 If this helps, surgery may be needed to place a tube (shunt) in the brain to drain fluid.

 Neurological symptoms or fever in a baby with a shunt in place may indicate a blockage or infection.
 The baby needs to get medical care right away if this happens.